What is ABC Analysis in Inventory Management?

 How ABC Analysis is Used Across Different Industries

-ABC analysis is indeed a clever method of handling inventory and putting it in three categories depending on value and importance.
-Most industries use this to keep the costs low and concentrate on the most important thing.
+ABC analysis is a practical method that classifies inventory into three groups based on value and importance.
+Most industries use this to keep the costs low and concentrate on the most important items.

 1. Manufacturing Industry